 The easiest way to play FIFA 22 early is to have an active subscription to EA Play.
 EA Play entitles players to ten hours of early access gameplay, one week before the game is set to launch.
 Dedicated FIFA players use the ten hours from EA Play to get a head start on building their Ultimate Team.

-Alternatively, you can gain early access to FIFA by pre-ordering the Champions or Ultimate Edition.
-This unlocks the game three days ahead of the worldwide launch day.
+Alternatively, you can gain early access to FIFA by pre-ordering the Ultimate Edition.
+This unlocks the game four days ahead of the worldwide launch day, allowing you to play from September 27, 2021.

 FIFA 22 Web App